 12. Portuguese Water Dog

 Originating from the southern Algarve region of Portugal, these dogs were originally trained to herd fish into fishermen’s nets as well as retrieve broken nets.
-Their low shedding coats are hypoallergenic and resist the development of unpleasant odors.
+Their low-shedding coats are almost hypoallergenic and resist the development of unpleasant odors.

 A long-running dog breed from the Middle East, the Saluki was originally bred to hunt by sight and chase down game animals.
 Their short, easily manageable coats are not prone to developing odors and require little maintenance outside of the occasional brushing.